What is Presbyopia?

 - Slit lamp exam

 People with presbyopia usually need treatment for both close-up vision and distance vision.
-Typically, eyeglasses and contacts are the common choices due to their affordability, availability, and convenience.
+Eyeglasses and contacts are common choices due to their affordability, availability, and convenience.
 A few surgical procedures are available, and several more are still undergoing trials.
 There are a number of different solutions to presbyopia, including:

 - Reading glasses